 Before the work can get underway, you need to consider everything that goes into developing an indoor sports facility.
 Specifically, you need to forecast the estimated costs of the development so that you can prepare for what lies ahead.

 First thing’s first, you need to figure out how to raise capital for the venture.
-It goes without saying that building a sports facility is not cheap, and it often involves many investors pooling their money together to finance the construction of the facility.
+It goes without saying that building a sports facility is not cheap.
+It often involves many investors pooling their money together to finance the construction of the facility.

 There are many financing options available to support your plans.
 Depending on the nature of your business, you could qualify for public grants that support non-profit organizations.
-Additionally, you can secure private investors and/or bank loans in an effort to raise enough capital to pay for the construction.
-In any event, research the option that best suits your goals with the facility so you can proceed with your plans.
+Additionally, you can secure private investors and/or bank loans.
+This could help raise enough capital to pay for the construction.
+In any event, research the option that best suits your goals with the facility.
+Only by doing this can you proceed with your plans.

 Depending on the location you select for the facility, you’ll need to abide by government regulations to ensure the building is fully up to code.
 In Ontario, for example, there are clear regulations for sports and recreational facilities that owners must follow to remain in compliance with the laws of the province.

-Beginning in 2020, as a result of the global coronavirus pandemic, many regulations have been added to the guidelines that demand sports facility owners and managers follow strict health and safety protocols aligned with the social distancing rules implemented to ward off the pandemic.
-Many of these guidelines will remain in place even after the worst of the pandemic has passed, which must be taken into account as you map out your development plans.
+Beginning in 2020, as a result of the global coronavirus pandemic, the guidelines have several new regulations.
+They demand that sports facility owners and managers follow strict health and safety protocols aligned with the social distancing rules implemented to ward off the pandemic.
+Many of these guidelines will remain in place even after the worst of the pandemic has passed.
+Of course, this must be taken into account as you map out your development plans.

-Time is one of the biggest investments required to build an indoor sports facility.
+Time is one of the biggest investments mandatory for building an indoor sports facility.
 Before you begin undertaking that goal, brace yourself; this is a long project.
-At minimum, you can expect up to two years of construction work before the facility is complete, while some projects can take upwards of three years or more to complete.
+At minimum, you can expect up to two years of construction work before the facility is complete.
+Other projects can take upwards of three years or more to complete.

 Due to the significant amount of time in this type of project, it’s not uncommon for project managers to recommend development processes that accelerate the timetable.
 Design build construction allows the various phases of the development to proceed in tandem with each other rather than sequentially.
 This allows design work, pre-construction, and sourcing of parts and labour to proceed as the plans are solidified by building owners, investors, project managers, and commercial managers.

-Finally, you need to prepare for how much it will cost to maintain the daily operations of the facility once it’s complete.
+Finally, you need to prepare for how much it will cost to maintain the daily operations of the facility.
 These include things like heating costs, cooling costs, lights, sound systems, security, and all the other amenities that are part of the sports facility experience.

 Deciding on cover only vs. fully enclosed sports facility

 As part of your development plan, you need to think about how to enclose the facility.
-Much of these decisions will depend on the location of your facility, and the types of sports that will be played inside the venue.
+Much of these decisions will depend on the location of your facility.
+Likewise, the types of sports that visitors will play in the venue.

 If you select a cover for only the field or the pitch, a seasonal dome can protect the field area from the elements.
 These are air-supported structures that protect the grounds during the cold winter months, which also allow people to train under the dome during the offseason.
-When the weather warms up again, the dome can be taken down and made available for the entire summer sports season.
+When the warm weather returns, the dome can undergo removal and be available for the entire summer sports season.